AAP5557/House-Price-Prediction/README.md

 -> Integration with a pre-trained machine learning model.
 -> Easy to deploy and run locally or on a cloud platform.

+Prerequisites:
-Prerequisites: Python 3.8 or higher Pip package manager
+Python 3.8 or higher.
+Pip package manager.

 Technologies Used:
 Python: Core programming language.
 Streamlit: Framework for building interactive web apps.